 It is not unusual that vaccine clinical trials don’t enroll women who are pregnant or lactating until the vaccine has shown to be safe in people who are not pregnant.
-So far, this is true for the leading COVID-19 vaccines, including the Pfizer-BioNTech and Moderna clinical trials.
+So far, this is true for the leading COVID-19 vaccines, including the Pfizer-BioNTech, Moderna and Johnson & Johnson (J&J) Janssen clinical trials.

 Here are some things to consider when deciding to receive the COVID-19 vaccine while pregnant or breastfeeding.

 Virus Risk vs. Vaccine Risk

 The first thing you should be aware of is that the virus itself likely poses a greater risk to pregnant or breastfeeding women than the vaccine.
 Based on this and what we know about other vaccines and pregnancy or breastfeeding, the Food and Drug Administration noted within the Emergency Use Authorizations (EUA) that these women may opt in for immunization, if they choose.

 Many health care associations, including the Society of Maternal Fetal-Medicine (SMFM) and the American College of Obstetricians and Gynecologists (ACOG), have emphasized the importance of pregnant and breastfeeding women being able to choose to get vaccinated, especially those who work in health care.
 ACOG expects that the safety of the vaccine in pregnant women would be similar to that observed in non-pregnant women.